techav-homebrew/MBC-1000/README.md

 | `$EC` | CRT Controller | HD46505SP-2 (68B45) |
 | `$F0 - $F4` | Character Generator | -- |
 | `$F8 - $FC` | Video RAM for Screen | -- |

+A disassembled BIOS has IO calls to devices in the `$C0 - $C4` range in some of the disk read & write functions.
+The motherboard IO devices are decoded by a 74LS138 enabled when A7, A6, and A5 are all high, so a device on `$C0` would not be selected by that chip.
+The serial expansion card can only be configured at `$A0`, `$A8`, `$B0`, or `$B8`, so it's not what is being addressed here either.
+The manual only references the on-board peripherals in the `$E0 - $F0` range.
+So far I have not been able to trace out anything on the motherboard that would be selected for IO addresses `$C0 - $C4`

 #### I/O Device Registers